yell0wsuit/Japanese-Grammar/files/adjective-informalpresentaffirmative.md

 # Adjectives: The Plain Form Non-past Affirmative
- ---

 ## I-Adjectives
 The plain, non-past affirmative of an i-adjective is an i-adjective at its most basic.
 No copulas, no conjugations, simply the adjective in its plain form.

-### Common Plain Form, Non-Past Affirmative I-Adjectives.
+### Common Plain Form, Non-Past Affirmative I-Adjectives

 > [暖かい]()
 > It is warm